 All new domain name registrations MUST be submitted as Thick starting on 1 May 2018 at the latest.

-All registration data for Existing Domain Names MUST have been migrated from Thin to Thick by 1 February 2019.
+All relevant registration data for Existing Domain Names MUST have been migrated from Thin to Thick by 1 February 2019.

 The following requirements apply to Registry Operators only: